Romania: Military personnel killed in aircraft crashes | DW | 03.03.2022

 The EU and NATO member state is also on the front line of boosting the trans-Atlantic military alliance's forces as the Ukraine-Russia conflict continues to grow next door.

-Over 51,000 Ukrainian refugees have fled to neighboring Romania since the start of the conflict last week, according to the UNHCR.
+Over 51,000 Ukrainian refugees have fled to neighboring Romania since the start of the conflict last week, according to the UNHCR, the UN refugee agency.
 As regional tensions grow, Romania has called for NATO reinforcements on its eastern borders.

 In recent weeks, the US has sent several armored vehicles and some 1,000 troops to Romania.